SATS Ltd

-SATS Ltd. (SATS) is a Singapore-based air cargo handling firm, and is the world's largest since its acquisition of Worldwide Flight Services was completed in April 2023.
-It is based in Singapore.
-Listed on the Singapore Exchange since May 2000, Singapore state-owned investment arm Temasek Holdings is SATS' largest shareholder, holding a stake of 40%.
+SATS Ltd. (SATS), an acronym previously derived from Singapore Airport Terminal Services, is a Singaporean airport service company that handles the main ground handling and in-flight catering service provider at its country's Changi Airport.
+SATS controls about 80% of Changi Airport's ground handling and catering business.

-SATS was first established in 1972 as Singapore Airport Terminal Services, a subsidiary of national flag carrier Singapore Airlines, and has since been divested from the airline in September 2009 and was subsequently renamed to SATS in April 2010.
-While the company name is not an acronym, the letters recall the company's heritage with its previous name.
+SATS was first established in 1972 as a subsidiary of the national flag carrier Singapore Airlines.
+It was divested from the airline in September 2009 and was subsequently renamed SATS in April 2010.
+While the company name is no longer an acronym, the letters recall the company's heritage with its previous name.
 SATS provides gateway services that span air cargo handling, baggage and ramp handling, passenger services, aviation security, to cruise handling and cruise terminal management.
 SATS food services comprises airline catering, food distribution and logistics, institutional catering and linen and laundry services.

-As of 2023, SATS and WFS operate over 215 stations in 27 countries with operations in the Asia-Pacific, the Americas, Europe, the Middle East and Africa, including at its home base of Changi Airport.
+SATS subsidiaries includes SATS Airport Services, SATS Catering, SATS Security Services, Aero Laundry & Linen Services, Aerolog Express, Country Foods Pte Ltd. and Singapore Food Industries.
+Listed on the Singapore Exchange since May 2000, Singapore state-owned investment arm Temasek Holdings is SATS' largest shareholder, holding a stake of 40%.
+As of 2023, SATS and its subsidiary Worldwide Flight Services (WFS) operates over 215 stations in 27 countries with operations in the Asia-Pacific, the Americas, Europe, the Middle East and Africa, including at its home base of Changi Airport.
 These cover trade routes responsible for more than 50% of global air cargo volume.

-SATS subsidiaries includes SATS Airport Services, SATS Catering, SATS Security Services, Aero Laundry & Linen Services, Aerolog Express, Country Foods Pte Ltd. and Singapore Food Industries.